Entire Iraq Tour

-The second half of Entire Iraq Tour takes us to the autonomous region of Iraqi Kurdistan.
-Northern Iraq offers not only safety, but stunning mountain ranges with more than 3000 archaeological sites and some of the most friendly and welcoming people on the planet.
+The second part of our Entire Iraq Tour takes us to the autonomous region of Iraqi Kurdistan.
+Northern Iraq offers not only safety, but stunning mountain ranges with more than 3000 archaeological sites and some of the most friendly people on the planet.

 - Meet up with our local guide and fixer who will give an introduction on travelling in Iraq and a breakdown of the itinerary for our stay.

 - After checking into our hotel we’ll go for a walking tour of Najaf, including Imam Ali’s house (the very spot where imam Ali was killed) and the grand Kufa Mosque.

 - Najaf is the third holiest city in Shia Islam.
 We’ll take in its most important site – the Imam Ali shrine for the late night ceremony after dinner.